Courmayeur Italy

 Courmayeur ski area is located on the Italian side of Mont Blanc, just through the Mont Blanc Tunnel from Chamonix France, in the spectacular Aosta Valley of Italy.

-Most of Courmayeur runs are mostly straightforward open terrain, above-tree-line in the main Checrouit sector.
+Most of Courmayeur runs are straightforward open terrain, above-tree-line in the main Checrouit sector.
 Big boulevards in Checroute are popular, it’s the hub for ski school and competition too, with assured snow and excellent grooming.
-From here, you can ascend the Youla tram to the Arp tram to the very summit.
+From here, you can ascend the funky old Youla Cable Car (accommodating 25 passengers) to the smaller summit Arp Cable Car (15 person capacity) to the 2755M summit (9,039′).

-Only experts can ski off Courmayeur’s very top at 2755-meters, reached by the gold Checrouit gondola, follwed by the Youla 20-person tram, to the rustic but reliable Arp 11-passenger lift that resembles a big beer can to the tippy top.
-You can ride up to this Arp summit for the amazing views on the rooftop terrace, climbing several flights in ski boots, for sensational panoramas.
-But the skiing is all very difficult from the top, ungroomed, mostly off-piste from 9,000′.
+Only experts can ski off Courmayeur’s very summit at 2755-meters, reached via 2 gondolas, followed by the 25 passenger Youla tram, to the smaller 11-passenger Arp Cable Car.
+You can just ride up to the summit (without skis) for the amazing views on the rooftop terrace, climbing several flights, for sensational panoramas.
+But to ski here, it is all very difficult from the top, ungroomed, mostly off-piste from 9,000′.
 Hire a guide to explore the freeride, off-piste terrain safely, or leave your skis at the base of the Arp tram and download.

-You will find charming Italian chalets at Courmayeur, for a cappuccino, lunch or an afternoon apero – all around the ski resort.
+You will find charming Italian chalets at Courmayeur, its “La Dolce Vita” of Italy to stop for a cappuccino, lunch or an afternoon apero.
 We loved Vielle Grenier near Dzeleuna and Maison Vieille, and Capitan Des Alps in Zerotta.
-Back at centrally located Plan Checrouit, the Super G apres ski stage bumps out loud music afternoons.
+Back at centrally located Plan Checrouit, the Super G apres ski stage bumps out loud music afternoons, and you can download from here if you have too many Aperol Spritz.

-At ski day’s end, you can download from Checruoit on the Dolonne Gondola or the Courmayeur Tram back to the village.
-Or you can ski to the base, on a great long red run #25 Dolonne down to the gondola base station near the village, for the full 1550-meter vertical, 5085-feet.
-Of note, very few hotels are ski-in ski-out at Courmayeur, and the village is not slopside, it’s a short shuttle or long 10-minute walk in ski boots from the lifts.
+At ski day’s end, you can either download from Checruoit on the Dolonne Gondola or the Courmayeur Cable Car back to the village.
+Or you can ski to the base, on a great long red run #25 Dolonne all the way to the gondola base station near the village, for the full 1550-meter vertical, 5085-feet.
+Of note, very few hotels are ski-in ski-out at Courmayeur, and the village is not slopeside, it’s a short shuttle or long 10-minute walk in ski boots from the lifts.

 Courmayeur is noted among Europe’s finest for off-piste.
-We skied the Val Veny from the Arp summit into a gorgeous valley leading to several tighter chutes, all the way to a summer camping road we traversed out on snow, back to the Zerotta lift.
-This spectacular Val Veny was the site of a tragic avalanche January 2026, so hire a guide, have avi gear to explore.
+We skied the Val Veny from the Arp summit into a gorgeous valley leading to several tighter chutes, all the way to a summer camping road we traversed out on, back to the Zerotta chalet hut and the lift here.
+This spectacular Val Veny off piste is serious terrain and has been the site of many avalanches over the years including some tradgedies in 2026, so hire a guide, have avi gear to explore.

-Courmayeur village has the alpine charm and après ski conviviality you hope for, though it’s Italian, so not wild ski boot-stomping French or Austrian party-scene.
-The pedestrian village is historic, charming, and inviting to stroll Via Roma after skiing, the passegiata the Italians call it!
+Courmayeur village has the alpine charm and après ski conviviality you hope for, though it’s Italian, so not wild ski boot-stomping Austrian apres party-scene.
+Courmayeur’s pedestrian village is historic, charming, and inviting to stroll cobblestone Via Roma after skiing, the passegiata the Italians call it!
 Cable Bar is the apres ski spot with music, outdoor firepits and drinks, often with ski patrol and instructors.
-Or you can shop the chi-chi boutiques, then settle into a scenic cafe near the cathedral in your stylish ski togs for an apertivo – an Aperol Spritz with complimentary snacks!
+Or you can shop the chi-chi boutiques of Prada, Gucci, Moncler, Kappa, then settle into a scenic cafe near the cathedral in your stylish ski togs for an apertivo – an Italian thing – to sip an Aperol Spritz with complimentary snacks!
 Then save room and rest up and change for dinner later – this is Eataly!
-For dinners, we enjoyed Chapeau, and the more casual Padella and Tunnel.
+Italians dine late in our ski opinion, with restaurants not opening often until 7:30pm!
+For dinners, we enjoyed chic gourmet Chapeau, and the more casual Padella and Tunnel for authentic pizza and pasta.

 We stayed at Courmayeur Hotel Walser, a pretty chalet hotel with a friendly staff, one of the few remaining generational inns in this now very chic ski city.
-Our room had a wonderful balcony looking at Mont Blanc and the ski slopes, ask for #403, though there is highway traffic noise.
-Walser stays include a hearty buffet breakfast, a ski and heated boot room, a shuttle to the ski slopes, and you’re an easy walk to Roma – the pedestrian zone in town.
+Our room had a wonderful balcony looking at Mont Blanc and the ski slopes, ask for #403, though it is directly above the highway with its traffic noise.
+Walser stays include a hearty buffet breakfast, a welcome drink, ski and heated boot room, a shuttle to the ski slopes, and you’re an easy walk to Roma – the pedestrian zone in town.
+A more upscale Courmayeur resort hotel is the 5-star Royal Golf in town.

 Courmayeur Ski Resort Ski Stats: